North Street (York): Layout and architecture

 The road runs north from the junction of Micklegate, Skeldergate and Bridge Street.
-Initially, it is separated from the river by mostly modern buildings, then by the North Street Gardens, which contain a memorial to John Snow, who was born in a house on the street.
+At first it is separated from the river by mostly modern buildings, then by the North Street Gardens, which contain a memorial to John Snow, who was born in a house on the street.

-Buildings on the inland side of the street include Mill House, a former grain mill which is now the headquarters for the police in York, the Whippet Inn pub, the church of All Saints, North Street, and listed buildings at Church Cottages, as well as 33, 35 and 37, and 39 North Street.
+Notable buildings on the inland side of the street include Mill House, a former grain mill now serving as the headquarters of the police in York; the former Yorkshire Hussar pub at No. 15, now the Whippet Inn steakhouse; the Grade I-listed All Saints' Church; the gable end of Church Cottages, a terrace from the late 15th century; No. 33, built around 1850; Nos.
+35–37, thought to date from the late 18th and early 19th centuries; and the late-15th-century No. 39, co-listed with 1 Tanner Row.

-Next to the church once lay a small building, built in 1900, which was sometimes described as the smallest house in England.
-However, it was built as a store and was never used as a house.
+Next to the church once stood a small building, constructed in 1900, which was sometimes described as the smallest house in England.
+In reality it was built as a store and was never used as a dwelling.

-The street now ends at the junction with Tanner Row, and its continuation is named Wellington Row.
-This road is strongly associated with North Street, to the extent that the tower where it meets York city walls has become known as "North Street Postern Tower".
+The street ends at the junction with Tanner Row, and its continuation is named Wellington Row.
+This road is closely associated with North Street, to the extent that the tower where it meets the city walls has become known as "North Street Postern Tower".